Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 How much does the Jungfrau Travel Pass cost?

-The price of the Jungfrau Travel Pass varies depending on the number of booked days.
+The price of the Jungfrau Travel Pass varies depending on how many days you book.
 The days must be consecutive.
 You can choose between 3 to 8 travel days.

 Prices (CHF) Jungfrau Travel Pass 2025

 Children under 6 years travel for free.
 The Swiss Family Card is not valid for the Jungfrau Travel Pass.
-Junior, grandchild, and children's accompanying tickets are also not valid.
+Also, Junior, Grandchild, and Children’s travel passes are not valid.

 Prices (CHF) Jungfrau Travel Pass with Discounts 2025